KTM 200 Duke

-The KTM 200 Duke is a 199.5 cc single-cylinder standard motorcycle made by KTM since 2012.
+The KTM 200 Duke is a 199.5 cc single-cylinder standard motorcycle made by KTM since 2012 based on the 125 Duke.
 It has a four-stroke, spark-ignition liquid-cooled engine.
 It has six-speed gearbox and a cable actuated multi-disc clutch.
 The bike has an underbelly exhaust and a three-chamber silencer positioned close to its centre of gravity.